One of the largest debates in the fitness community is whether or not you should take a pre-workout supplement on an empty stomach.

-While it is difficult to pinpoint a specific cause of dizziness, it is usually due to lowered blood pressure.
-Because you are in a fasted state and working out on an empty stomach, your blood sugar levels are already low.
+While it is difficult to pinpoint a specific cause of dizziness, it is usually due to lowered blood pressure or low blood sugar levels.

 My Experience Taking These Pre-Workouts First Thing In The Morning

-I have taken the following pre-workout supplements on an empty stomach every morning for a week.
+I have taken the following pre-workout supplements on an empty stomach every other morning for two weeks.
 Here is what happened.

 1. Woke AF Pre-Workout

 With Woke AF, the main thing I noticed was an incredible increase in my energy levels whenever I'd take it first thing in the morning.
 To be fair, beta-alanine tingles were also very noticeable, but those had nothing to do with my fasted state.

 As for stomach issues, some very mild discomfort was present early on, but it wouldn't affect my mood or athletic performance.

 The biggest difference compared to when I would take Woke AF after a meal in the afternoon was the crashing.
 I'd feel quite depleted and fatigued around 2-3 p.m. whenever I'd take Woke AF early on and before breakfast.

 Transparent Labs BULK pre-workout is my go-to pre-workout whenever I'm hitting the gym early on.